 A 15 minute period was recorded at each receiver location with A and C weighting, fast response, and 1 second samples.
 Spectrum data was recorded with a linear (Z) weighting in 1/3 octave bands.

-The clocks on the 2 SLMs were synchronised to enable comparison of noise levels at the asphalt plant reference location with noise levels at the receiver locations.
+The clocks on the three SLMs were synchronised to enable comparison of noise levels at the asphalt and quarry reference locations with noise levels at the receiver locations.